-The Amuzgo people are known as Tzjon No, which means “city of thread, soft thread or wick”, although each Amuzgo town has its specific name, for example in Santa María Ipalapa they are called Tzo’tyio which means “river Camarón”.
+The Amuzgo people is known as the Tzjon NoThis means "town of thread, soft thread or wick", although each town in Amuzgo has its own specific name, for example in Santa María Ipalapa they are called Tzo'tyio which means "river Camarón".

-In the 19th century, the evangelization of the Amuzga community began, leaving as a legacy several dances such as the Dance of the Tiger, the Bull, the Turtle, the Gachupines, the Moors, the Conquest and the Twelve Pairs of France.
+In the 19th century, the evangelisation of the Amuzga community began, leaving as a legacy several dances such as the Tiger, Bull, Turtle, Gachupine, Moor, Conquest and Twelve Pairs of France dances.

-The house of the Amuzga community generally includes several rooms depending on the economic situation of its inhabitants.
-It is frequent that in the ranches where the amuzgos mainly live, there is no electricity, drinking water or basic drainage.
-In this case, they get their water from springs and use candles to light the houses.
+The house of the Amuzga community usually consists of several rooms depending on the economic situation of the inhabitants.
+It is common that in the ranches where the amuzgos mainly live, there is no electricity, drinking water or basic drainage.
+In this case, they get water from springs and use candles to light the houses.

-Some houses have spaces where animals such as chickens and turkeys live, which are easy to tame.
+Some houses have spaces where animals such as chickens, turkeys, which are easy to tame, live.
 They also grow medicinal and ornamental plants.

-The predominant climate in the regions of Oaxaca and Guerrero where they live is sub-humid tropical, with abundant rainfall in the months of June and September.
-Due to this climate and the type of soil, there are many crops such as corn, chili, sesame, pumpkin, peanut, sugar cane, avocado, melon, watermelon, orange, mango, papaya, tamarind, lemon, coconut, plum, tamarind, mamey and of course coffee.
+The predominant climate in the regions of Oaxaca and Guerrero where they live is tropical sub-humid, with abundant rainfall in the months of June and September.
+Thanks to this climate and the type of soil, there are many crops such as corn, chili, sesame, pumpkin, peanuts, sugar cane, avocado, melon, watermelon, orange, mango, papaya, tamarind, lemon, coconut, plum, tamarind, mamey and of course coffee.

-The main activities of the community are subsistence agriculture and handicraft development.
+The main activities of the community are subsistence farming and craft making.

-The Amuzgos make clay objects such as pots, comales, jugs, hammocks and backpacks out of ixtle basketry, bamboo and palm.
-In Xochistlahuaca they make machetes with inscriptions typical of the region.
-Many women make textile objects on a backpack loom to sell them.
-Almost the whole family participates in the handicraft trade; grandmothers teach their daughters the loom.
-It is therefore a legacy that is passed on from generation to generation, just like the men, who specialize in making nets and hammocks.
+The Amuzgos make clay objects such as pots, comales, jugs, hammocks and backpacks from ixtle, bamboo and palm tree basketry.
+In Xochistlahuaca, they make machetes with inscriptions typical of the region.
+Many women make textile objects on a backpacking loom to sell them.
+Almost the whole family is involved in the craft trade; grandmothers teach their daughters the loom.
+So it is a legacy that is passed on from generation to generation, as are the men, who specialise in making nets and hammocks.